thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### Default Binding

 The final way of invoking a function is with default binding, which looks like this `functionName(argument);`.
 If your program is in 'strict mode', and `this` has no explicit binding, `this` will be undefined and calling a function that refers to `this` will throw a TypeError, because in 'strict mode' `this` needs to be explicitly defined.
 The reason being, that if you have created a `this` aware function, there is no reason that `this` should not be defined.
 Define `this` in strict mode!
+Use one of the other three methods to invoke a function; `new` keyword, `.call`, `.apply`, or `.bind`.

 ### Binding Precedence